Cancer Patient Diet

 Stage 0:

 This suggests that you are cancer-free.
-However, the body contains certain aberrant cells that have the potential to become cancerous.
+However, the body contains certain aberrant cells.
+They might have the potential to become cancerous.
+With proper cancer prevention diet, you can restore your health.

 Stage I: